 Step 3: Prepare the questions you want to ask the property agents

-Write down your main concerns, be it the distance to the PIE, or the noise pollution in the evenings.
-Take especial note of things you won’t be able to detect at the show flat, such as:
+Write down your main concerns, be it the distance to the nearby schools, or the noise pollution in the evenings.
+Take special note of things you won’t be able to detect at the show flat, such as:

 - Noise pollution from MRT tracks (ask which blocks are closer to the tracks)